Near-Optimal Algorithm for Distribution-Free Junta Testing: A tester for distribution-free junta

 \subsection{Problem Statement}

-We want to design an one-sided distribution-free algorithm for testing the property of being $k$-juntas over boolean functions.
-Specifically, if $f$ ($\{0,1\}^n\rightarrow \{0,1\}$) is $\epsilon$-far from $k$-junta under distribution $\mathcal{D}$, then the algorithm returns reject with probability at least $2/3$; If $f$ is a $k$-junta, then the algorithm returns accept. \textbf{}
+We aim at designing a one-sided distribution-free algorithm for testing the property of being $k$-juntas over Boolean functions.
+Specifically, if $f: \{0,1\}^n\rightarrow \{0,1\}$ is $\epsilon$-far from every $k$-junta under the distribution $\mathcal{D}$, then the algorithm rejects with probability at least $2/3$; If $f$ is a $k$-junta, then the algorithm accepts. \textbf{}

 The algorithm is allowed to draw samples from distribution $\mathcal{D}$ and also from the uniform distribution $\mathcal{U}$.
-The key distinction of this problem from the commonly investigated setting is that the distance is now measured in terms of unknown and arbitrary distribution $\mathcal{D}$.
-When the distance is measured under different distributions, the junta class that a boolean function belongs to might also change.
-For example, the boolean function $f$ shown in Figure \ref{fig_distance}, $f$ is $1/4$-far from $1$-junta under uniform distribution, while it is $1$-junta under distribution $\mathcal{D}$.
+The key distinction of this problem from the commonly investigated setting is that the distance is now measured in terms of an unknown and arbitrary distribution $\mathcal{D}$.
+When the distance is measured under different distributions, the junta class that a Boolean function belongs to might also change.
+Let us take the Boolean function $f$ in Figure \ref{fig_distance} as an example. $f$ is $1/4$-far from every $1$-junta under the uniform distribution, while it is a $1$-junta under the distribution $\mathcal{D}$.